Recollector User’s Guide

 If you have saved your collection to disk in the current session, Revert will give you the choice of throwing away the changes made since the last save or all the changes in the current session.

 In general, it is a good idea to do fairly frequent saves (Save, on the File menu) when you are making lots of changes to your collection (editing or adding new records).
 That way, if you realize that you just made a mistake, doing a Revert will only throw away the changes made since the last save, and you will probably only have to re-do a small amount of work, if any.
 To guarantee that changes are saved to disk on a timely basis, you can turn on auto-save from the Preferences dialog.
-Choose Preferences from the Options menu and select the Auto-save tab.
+Choose Preferences from the Options menu and select the Other Preferences tab.
 Pick “Auto-save” and select an auto-save interval.

 If things get a bit more desperate, and you realize that you have made a number of mistakes, and you saved the collection to disk with mistakes present, you can always choose to Revert to the state of the collection as of the beginning of the session.
 You will have to re-do this session’s work, but at least you will have your collection in a state that excludes all the mistakes of the current session.